×

 The world of picking

-When order volume is high, warehouse space is large, products are bulky/fragile, or labor and error costs become critical.
+When order volume is high, the warehouse is large, the products are bulky/fragile, or labor and error costs become critical.

 The first step is often organizational.
-Before any technology, make sure your warehouse is well organized .
-Set up an ABC classification for your products and organize your storage accordingly (the "slotting" method).
-Also, using software to optimize picking lists can already reduce distances traveled by 10 to 20%.
+Before any technology is implemented, ensure your warehouse is well-organized .
+Implement an ABC classification system for your products and organize your storage accordingly (the "slotting" method).
+Furthermore, using a Management System) to optimize picking lists can reduce distances traveled by 10 to 20%.

-Return on investment (ROI) varies greatly depending on the technology chosen and the size of the warehouse.
-For systems like Voice Picking or Pick-to-Light , the ROI is often seen between 12 and 24 months .
-For heavier systems like AMR robots , the investment is more significant, but because the productivity gains are much higher, the ROI is generally between 3 and 5 years .
+The return on investment (ROI) varies considerably depending on the technology chosen and the size of the warehouse.
+For systems like voice picking or pick-to-light , the ROI is often seen between 12 and 24 months .
+For more complex systems like AMR robots , the investment is higher, but the productivity gains are significantly greater, so the ROI is generally between 3 and 5 years .

 Absolutely.
-It's even a very relevant approach.
-A warehouse can use a "Goods-to-Man" solution with mobile robots for its Class A (high-turnover) products, Voice Picking for Class B and C product aisles, and a simple manual process for very large or very slow-moving items.
+It's actually a very relevant approach.
+A warehouse can use a "Goods-to-Man" solution with mobile robots for its Class A (high-turnover) products, voice picking for aisles of Class B and C products, and a simple manual process for very large or slow-moving items.
 It's the role of the WMS platform to manage this heterogeneity and assign the right task to the right resource.

 Storage location in a pallet rack/shelf.

-A method of ranking a repository in descending order of outputs.
+A method for ranking a repository in descending order of outputs.
 The repository is thus divided into 3 groups:

-• Group A : composed of references constituting 80% of outputs.
+• Group A : composed of the references constituting 80% of the outputs.

 • Group B : composed of references constituting 15% of outputs.

-• Groups C : composed of references constituting 5% of outputs.
+• Group C : composed of references constituting 5% of releases.

-The container is the stock object constituted upon receipt and containing 1 to N items of quantities different from 1 to N lots.
+The container is the stock item created upon receipt and containing 1 to N items of varying quantities from 1 to N batches.
 It always has an SSCC label identifying it.

-A container contains stock.
-It can be the subject of a movement, a reservation, an addressing… The fact of moving, addressing, reserving the container directly allows the reservation, movement, addressing of its contents.
+A container holds stock.
+It can be moved, reserved, addressed… Moving, addressing, or reserving the container directly enables the reservation, movement, or addressing of its contents.

-It is the action of moving goods from the arrival docks to the departure docks, without passing through the stock.
+It is the action of moving goods from the arrival docks to the departure docks, without going through the stock.

-This is the company owning the merchandise.
-She is the custodian of the stock.
-The depositor receives his goods from suppliers and delivers them to end customers (Third Parties).
+This is the company that holds the goods.
+It is the custodian of the stock.
+The custodian receives its goods from suppliers and delivers them to the end customers (Third Parties).

-An inventory management rule allowing the management of products with an expiration date.
+A stock management rule allowing the management of products with a use-by date.

-An inventory management rule in which we send out the products returned the earliest first.
+A stock management rule in which we release the products that arrived earliest first.

-An inventory management rule in which we send out the products returned later first.
+A stock management rule in which we release the latest-entered products first.

-It is the act of physically booking goods on behalf of orders.
+It is the act of physically reserving goods on behalf of orders.

-Physical reservation specifically reserves a quantity of items at a given address.
+Physical reservation reserves a specific quantity of items at a given address.

-Deliverability allows the generation of picking replenishment, preparation order, etc.
+Deliverability enables the generation of replenishment picking, picking slips, etc

 A logistics management system for products that are collected by the company.
-This may involve recycling, recovery and other forms of product returns from the customer to the producer.
+This can include recycling, recovery, and other forms of product returns from the customer to the producer.

 This is the physical warehouse where the logistics service is carried out.

-Wave mode is a preparation mode which consists of picking up items anonymously (not linked to the notion of ordering), then packing.
+The vague mode is a preparation method which consists of collecting the items anonymously (not linked to the notion of order), then packing them.

 Wave mode is a two-step preparation mode.

-An order authorizing a manufacturing shop to produce parts.
+An order authorizing a manufacturing workshop to produce parts.

-A type of order preparation in which the prepared SKUs (sales units) are stored directly in their package.
+A type of order preparation in which the prepared UVs (sales units) are directly placed in their parcels.

-A type of order preparation in which the prepared UVs (sales units) are only stored in their package at the end of the order preparation process.
+A type of order preparation in which the prepared UVs (sales units) are only placed in their packaging at the end of the order preparation process.

 Serial Shipping Container Code.